 - Your pontoon permit is developed specifically for your situation.
 It may include detailed conditions for the installation and operation of your structure.
-Please make sure that you know your permit.

 - You will be required to enter into a deed of agreement when you are granted a permit to install a pontoon.
 There will be a requirement to pay a bond to the GBRMPA.

 - A Marine Parks officer may supervise the installation of your pontoon.

 - You must not treat your pontoon structure with toxic compound such as anti-fouling paints.